bl1231/bilbomd-ui/README.md

 ## Version History

+- 1.21.1 (7/28/2025)
+  - Fix bug in PAE Jiffy that resets slider values when a file selected.
 - 1.21.0 (7/28/2025)
   - Refactor PAE Jiffy to make it more reliable for long-running jobs
 - 1.20.6 (7/10/2025)